GeorgeMichael13/lendsqr-fe-test/README.md

 Vite over CRA: Chosen for significantly faster build times and better Hot Module Replacement (HMR) during development.

-Context API: Used for state management to avoid "prop drilling" across the Sidebar and User views without the overhead of Redux for this specific scope.

 SCSS Modules: Employed to prevent style leakage and ensure that component styles remain encapsulated.